-6.12.
+6.18.
 Emergency Response Policy

 The occurrence of an emergency situation can never be predicted, but with proper information and foresight, can be managed effectively.
 While it would be impossible to provide direction for all possible emergency situations, the policy provides a general guide to responding to anticipated emergencies.
 If an individual is involved in or witnesses an emergency situation, he or she may be required to participate in reporting and investigation processes.
-Details of the policy can be found in the Emergency Response Manual document (http://www.na.edu/emergency.html).
+Details of the policy can be found in the Emergency Response Manual.

-6.13.
+6.19.
 Student Code of Conduct

 The student code of conduct supports certain standards by outlining and enforcing acceptable behaviors.
-Students must abide by the regulations described in the student code of conduct, which is a part of the Student Handbook.
-The misconducts described in the Student Handbook include, but are not limited to:
+Students must abide by the regulations described in the student code of conduct.